mhmdhussein377/UniConnect/README.md

 - This project uses the MERN stack.
 The MERN stack is a full-stack web development framework consisting of MongoDB (database), Express.js (backend framework), React (frontend library), and Node.js (runtime environment).
 It is used to build scalable and efficient web applications.
 - The project utilizes socket.io for real-time communication, ensuring seamless interactions with users.
+- The styling was crafted using Tailwind CSS, ensuring a sleek and responsive user interface.
 - The app uses the font ["Inter"](https://fonts.google.com/specimen/Inter) as its main font, and the design of the app adheres to the material design guidelines.

 <br><br>